 Minnesota Law requires that all property be valued at its market value.
 For property tax assessment purposes, the market value is rounded so that any amount under \$100 is rounded up to \$100, and any value exceeding \$100 is rounded to the nearest \$100.
-Assessors are prohibited from adopting a lower or different standard of value, as the value is used for the basis of taxation.
-Assessors are also required to determine the value of the land only, the value of the structures and improvements to the land separately, and the total market value
+Assessors are required to determine the value of the land only, the value of the structures and improvements to the land, and the total market value comprised of the land and structure/improvement value.